 Make sure your OneLink has the same domain as set on the app.

-- If you have configured Universal Deeplinking for iOS9 the Shorten Link button on the AppsFlyer dashboard is greyed out and cannot be used.
+- If you have configured Universal Deeplinking for iOS9 the Shorten Link button on the AppsFlyer dashboard is grayed out and cannot be used.

-- Universal links do not open apps when they are set into the browser address bar.
-This is an iOS limitation.
+- Due to an iOS limitation universal links do not open apps when they are set into the browser address bar, including Safari.